Oil prices slip further as markets await clarity on Iran ceasefire deal

 At the same time, China is shifting from rapid urban expansion towards more liveable and resilient cities, with a stronger focus on quality and efficiency rather than large-scale construction.

-Speaking to AnewZ’s Anastasiya Lavrina, Kevin Muthini of Kenya’s SMACHS Foundation said sustainable urban development must go beyond infrastructure.
+Speaking to AnewZ’s Anastasiya Lavrina, Kevin Muthini of Kenya’s SMACHS Foundation (Smart Mechanized Agriculture & Climate Action for Humanity & Sustainability) said sustainable urban development must go beyond infrastructure.

 “It’s not just about the buildings that we are creating, but also about the green spaces that would be created from our organisational planning,” he said.

-Azerbaijan is positioning itself within global urbanisation trends through reconstruction projects in Garabagh and East Zangezur.
-The liberated territories are being developed as testing grounds for smart city and smart village models based on digital governance, renewable energy and sustainable infrastructure.
+Azerbaijan is positioning itself within global urbanisation trends through reconstruction projects in the Economic Regions of Garabagh and East Zangezur, both in the west of the country.
+The regions are being developed as testing grounds for smart city and smart village models based on digital governance, renewable energy and sustainable infrastructure.

-Projects in Aghali, Mammadbeyli and Khojaly include solar energy systems, digital irrigation technologies, GIS-based planning platforms and integrated public service systems.
+Projects in towns and villages in the region, such as Aghali, Mammadbeyli and Khojaly, include solar energy systems, digital irrigation technologies, Geographic Information System-based planning platforms and integrated public service systems.

 However, reconstruction efforts continue to face serious challenges linked to mine contamination.

-Speaking during WUF13, Ilham Aliyev described the rebuilding process as a “unique experience” in constructing cities and villages from scratch after widespread destruction.
+Speaking during the World Urban Forum (WUF13) in Baku, Azerbaijan's President Ilham Aliyev described the rebuilding process as a “unique experience” in constructing cities and villages from scratch after widespread destruction.

-Anar Guliyev, Chairman of the State Committee on Urban Planning and Architecture, noted that master plans for 68 out of 79 Azerbaijani cities have already been updated, with the remainder still in progress.
+Anar Guliyev, Chairman of Azerbaijan's State Committee on Urban Planning and Architecture, noted that master plans for 68 out of 79 Azerbaijani cities have already been updated, with the remainder in progress.

 He also highlighted the Baku 2040 Master Plan, which focuses on compact growth, integrated transport and improved public spaces.

-Hosted by UN-Habitat, the World Urban Forum 13 in Baku brought together participants from more than 180 countries to discuss housing, climate adaptation and sustainable development.
+Hosted by UN-Habitat, WUF13 brought together participants from more than 180 countries to discuss housing, climate adaptation and sustainable development.

 The forum highlighted Azerbaijan’s reconstruction efforts while positioning the country within global discussions on green energy and urban innovation.